MORPHEUS: A Multidimensional Framework for Modeling, Measuring, and Mitigating Human Factors in Cybersecurity: Methodology

-It is worth noting that a single paper in this final set may address multiple cyberthreats (e.g., phishing and SMishing), and a single paper can discuss multiple human factors.
+The final set consists of \textbf{88} unique publications.
+It is worth noting that the final number refers to unique publications after deduplication.
+A single paper in this final set may address multiple cyberthreats (e.g., phishing and SMishing), and a single paper can discuss multiple human factors.

-All the human factors that emerged in this process were then combined with the human factors already presented in the existing reviews and surveys \cite{desolda2021human, levesque2018technological, tornblad2021characteristics, jampen2020don, nifakos2021influence, allendoerfer2005human, tornblad2021characteristics}, resulting in a total of 50 human factors.
+All the human factors that emerged in this process were then combined with the human factors already presented in the existing reviews and surveys \cite{desolda2021human, levesque2018technological, tornblad2021characteristics, jampen2020don, nifakos2021influence, allendoerfer2005human}, resulting in a total of \textbf{50 human factors}.
+To prevent inconsistent evidence granularity between newly extracted factors and those inherited from prior reviews, all identified factors underwent a rigorous process of conceptual harmonization.
+Rather than passively adopting legacy classifications, every factor—regardless of its origin—was uniformly standardized, redefined, and scoped according to our unifying theoretical architecture (the CAB model~\cite{breckler1984empirical} and Attribution Theory~\cite{heider2013psychology} dimensions).
+This ensured that the final taxonomy of 50 factors operates at a single, consistent level of conceptual granularity.

 The next section presents all the resulting human factors, detailing how they are organized into broader dimensions, mapped to the 6 cyberthreats of this study, and how these elements informed the construction of the proposed framework of human factors in cybersecurity.

 \paragraph{Screening Reliability.} Two researchers independently screened titles, abstracts, and, when necessary, full texts.
 Disagreements were resolved through discussion, and when consensus could not be reached, a third senior researcher acted as arbiter.
 Inter-rater agreement on inclusion/exclusion decisions was substantial, with Cohen’s $\kappa = .70$, which is consistent with similar reviews in HCI and usable security.